sujit-kumar-singh/openshift-howto/Nginx Ingress Controller.md

     secret: ''
 ```

+## Create a test application and test the Nginx Ingress Controller using an Ingress

 ### DNS records for loadbalancer type of service

 Get the loadbalancer type of service created by the nginx operator.